 It is said that this pointed steel helmet in particular is the symbol of the Undead Troop and was shirked by the public as a sinister portent.

-This would naturally not be appealing to the masses who could feasibly be one of those sacrificed for the greater good.
+This would, naturally, not be appealing to the masses who could feasibly be one of those sacrificed for the greater good.
 And the Legion would need only have gone to such extremes once for the mere rumor to earn the public’s apprehension and suspicion whenever they were spotted nearby.
-Whether it be an entire country, a small village, or a single household, unnecessary casualties tend to be looked down upon.
 At the same time, it is difficult to attribute wanton cruelty to their actions.
 Was it not Undead who were subject to mass persecution and genocide due to the very real threat of hollowing?
-The legion exists because its Undead have nowhere else to go except to the very evil that they are characterized as.
+The Legion exists because its Undead have nowhere else to go except to the very evil that they are characterized as.
 And instead of embracing it, they choose to fight it with their every ounce of their being.
-If excising any Undead who could potentially Hollow at some point is justified, excising any human who might be afflicted with the corruption of the Abyss in the foreseeable future is equally so.
+If excising any Undead who could potentially hollow at some point is justified, excising any human who might be afflicted with the corruption of the Abyss in the foreseeable future is equally so.
 But perhaps the real question is not whether both solutions are just, but if either is.

 A Sagacious Decision

 Oh, this is… there was something like this among the Undead Troop’s source flames?
-It’s said that one of the Crystal Elders lent their power to the Watchers of Farron, but it’s a true story, apparently.
+It’s said that one of the Crystal Elders lent their power to the Watchers of Farron, but seems the story was true.

-Ring that one of the twin monks known as the Crystal Elders gave to the Undead Troop.
+Ring that one of the twin gurus known as the Crystal Elders gave to the Undead Troop.

 Shortens magic chant time.

 The sorcerers of Farron, who are members of the Abyss Watchers, were entirely lonesome warriors.
 It is said that they preferred more practical sorceries.